Arose-Niazi/Mini-Missions-Public/README.md

     - /duty -> To go on duty.
     - /warn(ing)s -> Check anyone's warnings.
     - !/slap -> To slap a player.
+    - !/hammer -> To reduce a players health by 30.
+    - /goto -> Teleport to another player's location.
 - Admins
     - /unignore -> To remove anyone from someone's ignore list.
     - !/jail -> To jail and again to un-jail.